strimzi/proposals/015-exploratory-test-module.md

  * [3] - 'KafkaTopic' :0 deployed
 ```

-Moreover application is remember all choices, which means that if user see problem and for instance `Kafka` is not working
+Moreover, application remembers all your choices, which means that if user see problem and for instance `Kafka` is not working
 properly then on question `Is [Kafka] running? [y/n]` user will type `n`, which will be stored to wrong test paths.
 The
 path of the test you can image as some list.
 Example of paths: